ryandasher/ryanflix/README.md

 ### TODOs

 * Come up with a more automated solution.
+Currently, data files need to be updated manually when a new season is released.
 * Display an image so we have that graphical pop.
+* Add the ability to specify a season.